 By Brian Nelli Contributing Writer

-INSHORE: The mullet are here!
-Snook, tarpon, redfish and trout will all be cooperating this month.
+INSHORE: The mullet bait run is upon us.
+Snook, tarpon, redfish, and trout will all be cooperating this month.
 Matching the hatch will be your best bet during this time.
 Super Spooks, D.O.A.
-Bait Busters, and anything that has the shape of a mullet will be the go to bait while kayak fishing.
-With the presence of so much mullet, the thought then goes to how do I get my lure to stand out.
-I like trying to go with colors that don’t exactly match the hatch.
-Try dark or bright colors to get the attention away
+Bait Busters, and anything that has the shape of a mullet will be the go to baits while kayak fishing.
+With the presence of so much mullet bait, the thought then goes to how do I get my lure to be the one that gets hit.
+I like trying to go with colors that stand out in the pack.
+Try dark or bright colors to get the attention away from the group of bait.
+Focus your cast on the edges of the mullet bait schools and you will do well.

-OFFSHORE: Look to find the mahi and tuna to show back up closer to shore, 90-300ft of water, should be your depth range.
+OFFSHORE: The shallow fall dolphin run should start to take effect this month, giving anglers who are kayak fishing a better shot at them.
+Look for them to start moving into the more attainable depths of 100-250 feet of water.
 Another thing to get excited about is the snapper bite.
-Look to target mutton snapper and yellowtail snapper in 60-100ft of water from Palm Beach to Jupiter.
+Look to target mutton snapper and yellowtail snapper in 60-100 feet of water.
 I love using mullet this time of year for both bottom fishing and trolling.
 It is readily available and a great hardy bait to keep alive while kayak fishing.

 FRESHWATER: The peacock bass and clown knife fishing will really be taking off in the coming months.
-Look to fish structures like bridges to find the bite.
+Look to fish structure like bridges to find the bite.
 Live shiners are always the go to bait, but during this time don’t overlook a finger mullet as well.
 Mullet will survive in the freshwater long enough for them to be crushed by a hungry peacock bass or largemouth bass.
+Finally, as an artificial option try using D.O.A.
+Jerk Baits or Rat-L-Traps to entice a bite.

 www.tckayakfishing.com • 772.201.5899 • Brian@tckayakfishing.com